Sfermals/121tool_v1/README.md

 Instructions on running the scripts for the task:

-1) fork this repository: git@github.com:Sfermals/121tool_v1.git and clone it locally.
+1) Fork this repository: git@github.com:Sfermals/121tool_v1.git and clone it locally.